pawan2014/kprac1/monitoringsrvc/README.md

 - EX2
 - EX3
 - EX4
 - EX5	make producer a separate service, consumer a separate project and Monitoring service as a separate project
+- EX6   taking only 1 item in batch?

 REST API Calls